-5.34.
-For the purpose of comparison with the dose estimations, the government or the regulatory body should define a dose constraint below the dose limits for members of the public, taking into accounts the requirements in GSR Part 3 [1].
-IAEA provides guidance for the definition and use of dose constraint for protection of members of the public in planned exposures situations in [6].
+5.36.
+For the purpose of comparison with the dose estimations, the government or the regulatory body should define or approve a proposal for dose constraint below the dose limits for members of the public, taking into accounts the requirements in GSR Part 3 [1].
+IAEA provides guidance for the definition and use of dose constraint for protection of members of the public in planned exposure situations in [6].

-5.35.
-GSR Part 3 [1] defines an annual effective dose limit of 1 mSv for members of the public.
-Dose constraints should fall within the range of 0.1-1 mSv [6] and could be different for different facilities and activities or exposures scenarios.
-The government or the regulatory body may define a generic value for dose constraint for different activities or facilities [8].
-The effective dose estimated using the sum of the doses from external exposure in the specified period and the relevant committed25 doses from intakes in the same period should be used to compare with the constraint; the period for calculating the committed dose should be defined considering life expectancies, for example 50 years may be taken for intakes by adults and up to age 70 years for intakes by children.
+5.37.
+GSR Part 3 [1] recommends an effective dose of 1 mSv as a limit for members of the public in planned exposure situations.
+In special circumstances, a higher value in a single year could apply if the average dose during five consecutive years does not exceed 1 mSv.
+Dose constraints should fall within the range of 0.1-1 mSv and could be different for different facilities and activities or exposures scenarios [6].
+The government or the regulatory body may define a generic value for dose constraint for different activities or facilities [8] and a specific dose constraint (above or below the generic constraint) for a particular case [8].
+The effective dose, estimated using the sum of the doses from external exposure in the specified period and the committed doses28 from intakes in the same period, should be used to compare with the dose constraint; the period for calculating the committed dose should be defined considering life expectancies, for example 50 years may be taken for intakes by adults and 70 years for intakes by children.